Jinzang/App-Followme/README.md

     followme --init

 It will install the initial templates and configuration files.
-The initial setup is configured to update pages to maintain a consistent look for the site and to create a weblog from files placed in the archive directory.
-If you do not want a weblog, just delete the archive directory and its contents.
+The initial setup is configured to update pages to maintain a consistent look for the site.

-To start creating your site, create the index page as a Markdown file, run followme again, and edit the resulting page:

-    vi index.md
-    followme
-    vi index.html

 The first page will serve as a prototype for the rest of your site.
 When you look at the html page, you will see that it contains comments looking like